-During the financial year under review, Mr. Sudhir Shukla was appointed as Whole Time Director of the Company for a period of five years with effect from 28.05.2018 and Dr. Anuradha Mishra was re-appointed as an Independent Director for second term with effect from 01.04.2019.
+During the financial year under review, Mr. Anil Kapoor was appointed as Whole Time Director for a period of five years with effect from 28.05.2018 and Ms. Urmila Gupta was appointed as an Independent Director and Mr. Vinay Kumar Srivasdata as Non-Executive Director with effect from 14.02.2019 respectively.
+Mr. Pankaj Chaturvedi was appointed as an Independent Director with effect from 26.02.2019.